ykhli/mcp-light-control/README.md

    }
    ```

-   Store these tokens securely - the access token is valid for about 7 days, and the refresh token for about 100 days.
+   Store these tokens securely.
+The access token is valid for approximately 7 days, and the refresh token for approximately 100 days.

 ### Using Remote API with Cursor or Claude Desktop